gcalacdayuniv/cosco-strategic-paper/chapters/06-strategy-analysis-and-choice.md

 ---

 ### Competitive Profile Matrix (CPM)
 The Competitive Profile Matrix (CPM) is an essential strategy-formulation tool used in the Input Stage to identify Cosco Integrated Office Systems, Inc.'s major competitors and compare their relative strengths and weaknesses.
-Unlike the EFE Matrix, which focuses on broad environmental factors, the CPM targets Critical Success Factors (KSFs)—the specific areas where a firm must excel to succeed in its industry.
+Unlike the EFE Matrix, which focuses on broad environmental factors, the CPM targets Critical Success Factors (KSFs),the specific areas where a firm must excel to succeed in its industry.

 In the Philippine furniture market, Cosco belongs to the National Custom Partners strategic group.
 Its primary rivals include Volume Office Wholesalers (who compete on scale and price) and Global Design Leaders (who dominate the export market).
 The matrix reveals that while Cosco possesses a sustainable advantage in brand reputation and government institutional relations (Rating 4), it faces critical hurdles in production efficiency and low-cost structure (Rating 1).
 Its cost of sales consumes 92% of revenue, placing it at a disadvantage against volume-driven competitors who leverage economies of scale.
 To improve its total score, Cosco must shift toward production automation to defend its niche against both local retail giants and high-end international designers.